fverloy/fverloy.github.io/_posts/2019-10-22-Microsoft-Surface-Laptop-3.markdown

 ---
 ![blog image]({{ "/assets/surfacelaptop3.png" | absolute_url }})

-When Panos Panay showed the Surface Laptop 3 at their October 2 event in Manhatten I immediatly knew I had to get it.
+When Panos Panay showed the Surface Laptop 3 at their October 2 event in Manhattan I immediately knew I had to get it.
 I briefly owned a Surface Laptop 2 but wasn't a fan of the Alcantara, so when I saw the 3 was available in all black without Alcantara I was sold.
 I ordered the Surface Laptop 3 on October 4th through the Dutch Microsoft store (and not the Belgian store, just to be able to get a Qwerty keyboard like a civilised person) and it arrived this morning as promised.

 Specs wise it seems to tick all the right boxes, I went for 13.5 Inch, Quad-core 10th gen Intel Core i7-1065G7-processor, 16GB of LPDDR4x RAM, and 512GB SSD.
 Microsoft claims 11.5 hours of battery life with normal use, I'll have to see how that pans out in the real world.
 The Surface Laptop 3 also supports Fast Charging so you should be able to power your battery up to 80% in about one hour.
 (Battery life testing was conducted by Microsoft in September 2019 using preproduction software and preproduction 15” Intel® Core™ i7, 512GB, 16 GB RAM device)